Wikipedia Data Extraction

 Just a POST request.

-No credit card required · Up to 5,000 free scrapes · Balance never expire
+No credit card required · $1 free credit, up to 5,000 scrapes · Balance never expires